supernova4869/s_mmpbsa/README.md

 # Wait for calculation finish
 1 # view summary
-[return] # output energy summary with default file name or input your name
-# also view other infomation by 2-9
+[return] # output energy summary with default file name or input your name 10 # output other infomation by 2-9
-0 # return
+-1 # view pdb file with residue-wised INVERSED binding energy filled in B-factor column 0 # return
 -10 # return
 -10 # return
--10 # exit super_mmpbsa program
+-10 # exit s_mmpbsa program
 ```

 ## Download
-Release file: https://github.com/supernovaZhangJiaXing/super_mmpbsa/releases, where "super_mmpbsa.exe" and "super_mmpbsa" are super_mmpbsa executable files on Windows and Linux operation systems, respectively.
+Release file: https://github.com/supernova4869/s_mmpbsa/releases, where "s_mmpbsa.exe" and "s_mmpbsa" are s_mmpbsa executable files on Windows and Linux operation systems, respectively.

 ## Citation
-Super_mmpbsa should be properly cited if the work will be published.
+The `s_mmpbsa` program should be properly cited if the work will be published.

-Currently, super_mmpbsa is still in-develop.
-If you want to utilize super_mmpbsa in your work, please cite the program as following:
+Currently, s_mmpbsa is still in-develop.
+If you want to utilize s_mmpbsa in your work, please cite the program as following:

 ```
-Jiaxing Zhang, Super_mmpbsa, Version [current version], https://github.com/supernovaZhangJiaXing/super_mmpbsa (accessed on yy-mm-dd)
+Jiaxing Zhang, s_mmpbsa, Version [current version], https://github.com/supernova4869/s_mmpbsa (accessed on yy-mm-dd)
 ```

-After the detailed paper about super_mmpbsa is published (if fortunately), please cite the corresponding paper instead of the web page here.
+After the detailed paper about s_mmpbsa is published (if fortunately), please cite the corresponding paper instead of the web page here.

 ## About developer
-Dr. Jiaxing Zhang (Contact: Jiaxing_Zhang@outlook.com, Tian Jin University)
+Dr. Jiaxing Zhang (Contact: Jiaxing_Zhang@outlook.com, Tianjin University)

-If you encountered any difficulty while using super_mmpbsa, or you found some bugs, or you have any suggestion on improving super_mmpbsa, please send E-mail to me or join my QQ group 864191465 to describe.
+If you encountered any difficulty while using s_mmpbsa, or you found any bugs, or you have any suggestion on improving s_mmpbsa, please E-mail me or join my QQ group 864191465 to describe.

 ## New Folder (?
 - Multi-threading